gvwilson/thirdbit/src/fiction/cloudherd/index.md

 Indy said.
 "Perhaps we could make some chai and—"

-"As the king's voice in this place," the *tralpa* continued loudly, "I require you also to answer to an additional charge of derelection of duty, inasmuch as you have—damn it."
+"As the king's voice in this place," the tralpa continued loudly, "I require you also to answer to an additional charge of possession of stolen property, inasmuch as you have—damn it."
 The bookmark slipped out from under his arm and fluttered to the ground again.
-"Inasmuch as you have neglected a *direct order* to arrest those who have freely admitted that they are in open rebellion against His Highness."
+"Inasmuch as you have given shelter to those those who have freely admitted that they are in open rebellion against His Highness while still retaining, um, here it is.
+While still retaining equipment and material provided to them by said His Highness.
+Said Highness.
+The king."

 Before Indy could reply, Sergeant Dorbu stepped forward.
 "Am I going to have to put this down, honored?" he asked, raising his candle slightly, its delicate yellow flame protected by his cupped hand.

-The *tralpa* snapped his book shut.
+The tralpa snapped his book shut.
 "I do *not* hear the words of traitors," he said haughtily.

 "I see.
 Honored, could you take this please?"